DillonSoftware/dsw-git-flow/review-merge-process.md

 Does it have test notes so someone can verify that it works as expected?

-> NOTE: If you are reviewing a task that you are familiar with, and think "Gee, I don't need testing notes, I know how this should work...", you're wrong. :) Add the testing notes to the task.
+> NOTE: If you are reviewing a task that you are familiar with, and think "Gee, I don't need testing notes, I know how this should work...", you're wrong. :) Add testing notes to the task or ask the developer to do so.
 The task system is the system of record for tasks, not your brain.
 If you get hit by a truck, someone else should be able to review and verify that the code works.

 #### Get the latest `develop` branch from the remote repository: